 Save in vectors instead of pixels.
 Vectors are mathematical calculations which create lines and figures in our monitors.
 It’s a bit abstract but, basically, you can expand or minimise an image as much as you want without losing the quality, which is the exact opposite of pixels.

 Pixels are tiny squares of colours that when put together create an image.
 All photos on the internet are made out of pixels.
-If you expand them well enough you’ll eventually see the tiny squares.
+This is why we see tiny squares of colour when we expand an image found online.
 The reason why low-resolution images look pixelated is because when we lower the quality, the squares get bigger so the computer has to process less information.

-Note: For more information how to create artwork for T-shirt printing, visit our blog post ‘How to prepare artwork for T-shirt printing – The right way’
+Note: For more information on how to create artwork for the best T-shirt printing technology, visit our blog post ‘How to prepare artwork for T-shirt printing – The right way’

-On top of being saved as a vector, the artwork must be separated into layers.
-To be more specific, each colour must be in a different one.
-This is done because, like we already mentioned, each tone is printed using a different screen.
+On top of being saved as a vector, the artwork must be separated.
+To be more specific, each colour must be on a different layer.
+This is done because, as we already mentioned, each tone is printed using a different screen.